openstack-archive/astara-neutron/akanda/quantum/README.rst

 This is the home for the REST API that users will be calling directly with their preferred REST tool (curl, Python wrapper, etc.).

 This code could eventually become part of OpenStack Quantum or act as a source or inspiration that will.
 As such, this API should be constructed entirely with standard OpenStack tools.

-Exploratory Dev Work
+Authz
 --------------------

 The resource extensions are implemented with the ability to leverage AuthZ.
 In order to use AuthZ, update Quantum's policy file for the extension to work with the following:

     "create_portforward": [],